morrison93/MobileApp-Authentication-React-Native/README.md

-# React-Native Mobile App - Albums
+# React-Native Mobile App - Authenticator

 In this repository you can find the code from "The Complete React Native and Redux Course" The objective of this course is getting acquainted with the React-Native Platform as well as Redux